Nedgang/clitogui/README.md

 ## Supported parser:
  - Argparse

-## TODO List:
+## TODO List before bêta:
-- Add documentation
-- Refactoring
 - Sub-parsers

 ## Usage:
-Just add the decorator to parser function:
+Just add the decorator to the main or parser function:

     from clitogui import clitogui